xieyuheng/inner/NOTE.md

   - another example of internal language?

-# formalization of category theory
+# formalization of category theory and categorical semantics

 can use really use such implementation in the design of programming language's type systems?